mananat trayate iti mantraha

 Did you know that mantras should be accompanied by the appropriate music, raga and feel, if used with music?

-Did you know that many of the songs currently presented under the name 'mantra' are not really 'mantra' - such as the devotional songs from the so US-kundalini-yoga', which are beautiful texts from sacred books, but not mantras?
+Did you know that many of the songs currently presented under the name 'mantra' are not really 'mantra' - such as the devotional songs from the so US-kundalini-yoga', which are beautiful texts from sacred books, but they are not mantras?

 Did you know that mantra does not need music? and that if us musicians, are lucky enough to compose music for a sacred text, then it deserves the utmost respect, humble attitude and right approach.